 Saint Bernard Background

-Despite their extremely large size, usually weighing between 140 and 200+ pounds, these dogs were extremely friendly towards strangers.
-In addition, this dog breed stands 28 to 35 inches tall and with white, tan, and black coloring.
+Despite their extremely large size – usually between 140 and 200+ pounds – these dogs are extremely friendly towards strangers.
+The dog breed stands 28 to 35 inches tall and with white, tan, and black coloring.

 Poodle Background